Reverse sweep

 Reverse sweep does not lose its popularity, so the lists of masters of this blow are regularly updated:

 1. Andy Flower (Zimbabwe).
-Even though his main role on the field remained as a Wicket-keeper, Andy invariably received an invitation to the national team throughout the 90s and 2000s.
+Even though his main role on the field remained as a wicket-keeper, Andy invariably received an invitation to the national team throughout the 90s and 2000s.
 He not only perfectly mastered the Reverse sweep, but also noticeably improved this blow, thanks to which he repeatedly helped his team out in the most difficult situations.
 Flower’s real benefit was the 1999 World Cup and the Nagpur series, where he scored 232 runs in one inning.

 2. B. de Villiers (South Africa).
 This player is not for nothing considered one of the revolutionaries of modern cricket: in addition to an impressive arsenal of strikes, he was also famous for his ability to quickly change tactics, switching from a regular Sweep to a Reverse sweep, hitting balls into any part of the playground.

 3. Mushfiqur Rahim (Bangladesh).
 One of the most difficult opponents for any spin bowler, Rahim became famous primarily for his footwork.
-And although he tends more to sweep than to Reverse sweep, he manages the second blow at least as well.
+And although he tends more to sweep than to reverse sweep, he manages the second blow at least as well.

 4. Sachin Tendulkar (India).
 One of the greatest batsmen of all time, Tendulkar was particularly good at sweeps of all categories.
 It is not for nothing that he is called a “living textbook for young people” since there is not a single stroke that he would not master.
 Sachin was equally good both in defense and in attack, and even injuries did not force him to abandon one of the basic principles – not to go beyond the crease.

 5. Younis Khan (Pakistan).
-Khan has always been proud of the high quality of his Reverse sweep.
+Khan has always been proud of the high quality of his reverse sweep.
 It is significant that he made his ten thousandth run and the only triple hundred just with the help of this blow; moreover, his last out was also a consequence of Reverse sweep.
 Some representatives of this list (in particular, A.B. de Villiers) called Younis their idol and role model in the world of professional cricket.

 Nisha Bhavani